Debasement, Trudging, Self-Worth: includes reader responses.

 Your lack of value feels accurate, as if it's always been accurate.
 You accept it without question.
 Someone else is not debasing you.
 They accept the value you have placed on yourself and treat you accordingly, i.e. badly.
 You may suffer, but you accept poor treatment because you believe this appropriate for you.

-The pain from this existence is overwhelming.
+The pain from debasement is overwhelming.
 But, since you can't stop it at its source, you engage in your eating disorder activities to decrease your suffering.
 You overeat or binge or starve to dull your feelings, accepting that dullness as relief.
-You also put on a false facade, acting as if you were superior than others deserving special treatment.
-But this facade can easily crumble when you are confronted because you don't have a solid base from which to meet your challengers.

-You are also susceptible to abuse and exploitation .
+You are also susceptible to abuse and exploitation because you are already groomed for it.

-Because you have debased yourself, you are certain that you must give all your time, energy, emotional capacity, worldly goods, etc. to barely receive less than adequate nourishment in your relationships, environment, work place, family, and on and on.
+Because you have accepted debasement you continue to reinforce it by debasing yourself.
+You are certain that you must give all your time, energy, emotional capacity, worldly goods, etc. to barely receive less than adequate nourishment in your relationships, environment, work place, family, and on and on.

 Can you challenge these beliefs you have about yourself and entertain the possibility that you are worth more than you believe?